roytang/blog/content/notes/2016/07/757459793640427521/index.md

   url: https://twitter.com/roytang/statuses/757459793640427521/
 ---

-RT [@scottmccloud](https://twitter.com/scottmccloud/): Sometimes it's good to just SEE it, instead of arguing about it: https://t.co/bZgedCsfiG
+Sometimes it's good to just SEE it, instead of arguing about it: